diddydwin/w1mmer/README.md

 ![SH1MMER (light)](/assets/sh1mmer_light_banner.png#gh-dark-mode-only)
 ![SH1MMER (dark)](/assets/sh1mmer_dark_banner.png#gh-light-mode-only)

-### Shady Hardware 1nstrument Makes Machine Enrollment Retreat
+### WH1MMER
 _Website, source tree, and write-up for a ChromeOS™️ enrollment jailbreak_
 ***

-## What is SH1MMER?
+## What is WH1MMER?

-**SH1MMER** is an exploit found in the ChromeOS shim kernel that utilitzes modified RMA factory shims to gain code execution at recovery.
+**WH1MMER** is an exploit found in the ChromeOS shim kernel that utilitzes modified RMA factory shims to gain code execution at recovery.
 _For more info, check out the blog post/writeup [here](https://blog.coolelectronics.me/breaking-cros-2/)_.

 #### How does it work?